-All assessments are conducted within the context of the specific activity/centre.
-Expectations will vary based on the size and nature of the 'attraction;' however, the fundamental principles remain consistent and regardless of whether your experience is large or small, these core principles guide the assessment to ensure a memorable and satisfying visitor experience.
-Key themes should be in evidence such as excellent visitor service and clear guidance, safe and enjoyable activities, and well-presented, clean facilities.
+All assessments are conducted within the context of the specific attraction.
+Expectations will vary based on the size and nature of the attraction; however, the fundamental principles remain consistent and regardless of whether your park/garden is large or small, these core principles guide the assessment to ensure a memorable and satisfying visitor experience.
+Key themes should be in evidence such as excellent visitor service, high standards of maintenance, safe and enjoyable activities, and well-presented, clean facilities.

-Cleanliness - assessed within each relevant section (Arrival, Experience/Attraction, Food & Beverage, Retail & Toilets)
+Cleanliness - assessed within each relevant section (Arrival, Food & Beverage, Retail & Toilets).
+Litter & Waste Management assessed within 'Experience / Attraction)

 A clean and well-maintained environment is essential to delivering a high-quality visitor experience.
-Attention to detail and consistency in cleanliness standards reflect the professionalism and dedication of your activity/centre.
+Attention to detail and consistency in cleanliness standards reflect the professionalism and dedication of your park/garden.

-- Bin provision, usage, and any litter evident around the activity/centre. - Evidence of regular and effective cleaning schedules.
-Evidence of regular checks in all areas throughout the day. - Evidence of attention to detail, including touch points - Cleanliness of windows and window fixtures - Cleanliness of internal floors, tidiness of internal spaces, areas should be clean and dust-free. - Cleanliness of equipment and storage areas. - F&B areas crockery, cutlery, cutlery containers, drinking glasses, and drink dispensers should be clean and hygienic.
-Areas where food is displayed and served-such as shelving, cold cabinets, and hot plates- should be cleaned regularly.
-Dining tables and chairs should be cleared and cleaned promptly. - Retail The advisor will evaluate general cleanliness, including dusting of retail displays, merchandise, clean flooring, clean counter tops, door handles, card machines etc. - The cleanliness of toilet facilities is a key area for visitors Walls, floors, handles, sanitary ware, taps, wastes, extractor fans, toilet brushes, and waste bins.
+- Bin provision, usage, and any litter evident around the park/garden. - Evidence of regular and effective cleaning schedules.
+Evidence of regular checks in all central areas throughout the day. - Evidence of attention to detail, including touchpoints - Cleanliness of windows and window fixtures - Cleanliness of internal floors and tidiness of internal spaces - F&B areas crockery, cutlery, cutlery containers, drinking glasses, and drink dispensers' cleanliness and hygiene.
+Cleanliness of food display/service areas and seating areas. - Retail The advisor will evaluate general cleanliness, including dusting of retail displays, merchandise, clean flooring, clean counter tops, door handles, card machines etc. - The cleanliness of toilet facilities is a key area for visitors Walls, floors, handles, sanitary ware, taps, wastes, extractor fans, toilet brushes, and waste bins.